 Term Description Academic language differs from everyday language.
-The differences Academic include: Language a defined system of genres with explicit expectations about how texts are organized to achieve academic purposes; precisely-defined vocabulary to express abstract concepts and complex ideas; more complex grammar in order to pack more information into each sentence; a greater variety of conjunctions and connective words and phrases to create coherence among multiple ideas; textual resources (formatting conventions, graphics and organizational titles and headings) to guide understanding of texts Academic language also includes instructional language needed to participate in learning and assessment tasks, such as: discussing ideas and asking questions, summarizing instructional and disciplinary texts, following and diving instructions following and giving instructions,listening to a mini-lesson, listening to a mini-lesson, explaining thinking aloud, giving reasons for a point of view, writing essays to display knowledge on tests.
+The differences Academic include: Language a defined system of genres with explicit expectations about how texts are organized to achieve academic purposes; precisely-defined vocabulary to express abstract concepts and complex ideas; more complex grammar in order to pack more information into each contanger. sentence; a greater variety of conjunctions and connective words and phrases to create coherence among multiple ideas; textual resources (formatting conventions, graphics and organizational titles and headings) to guide understanding of texts titles and neadings) to gains and ordanaling or texto Academic language also includes instructional language needed to participate in learning and assessment tasks, such as: discussing ideas and asking questions, summarizing instructional and disciplinary texts, following and giving instructions, listening to a mini-lesson, explaining thinking aloud, giving reasons for a point of view, writing essays to display knowledge on tests.
 Academic language takes the form of many genres.
 Genres are generic designs applicable across multiple topics to guide the process of interpreting or constructing texts.
 The designs are structured to achieve specific purposes related to a particular cultural (e.g., community of modern artists, parent community) and situational context (e.g., classroom discussion, test, review of an art show, a journal documenting the design and production of an artwork).
 Culture (a) "The values, traditions, social and political relationships, and worldview created, shared, and transformed by a group of people bound together by a common history, geographic location, language, social class, and/or religion" (Nieto, 2000, p.
-383). (b) "in relationship to school learningthose values and practices that shape the content, process, and structure of initial and subsequent intellectual, emotional, and social development among members of particular group[;]provides the conditions under which human growth and development naturally occur" (Grant & Ladson-Billings, 1997, p.74) Cultural Encapsulation The degree to which an individual is able to acknowledge and critically reflect upon his/her own received cultural perspectives and comes to know how one's perspectives influence his/her understanding of and actions toward individuals from groups different that his/her received culture.
+383). (b) "in relationship to school learningthose values and practices that shape the content, process, and structure of initial and subsequent intellectual, emotional, and social development among members of particular group[;]provides the conditions under which human growth and development naturally occur" (Grant & Ladson-Billings, 1997, p.74) Cultural Encapsulation The degree to which an individual is able to acknowledge and critically reflect upon his/her own received cultural perspectives and comes to know how one's perspectives influence his/her understanding of and actions toward individuals from groups different that his/her received culture. marriada nom groups amorem that mismer received culture.